 Can comfort food be easy and delicious?

-This Cheesy Potatoes Casserole answers that question with a resounding YES!
+This Cheesy Hashbrown Casserole answers that question with a resounding YES!

-Not only does this casserole come together in minutes, made from real, whole ingredients, but it is also freezer friendly so that you can make several batches at once and stash the extras in the freezer for a future date.
+It freezes beautifully.
+Since this dish is freezer-friendly, you can make several batches at once and stash the extras in the freezer for a future date.

 A gratin is a dish, usually of vegetables, that is topped with cheese or buttered bread crumbs, then heated in the oven or broiled until the top is brown and crispy.

-Au Gratin Potatoes and Cheesy Potatoes are a delicious side dish to any roasted or grilled meats.
+Au Gratin Potatoes and Cheesy Hashbrown Casserole are a delicious side dish to any roasted or grilled meats.
 They are also delicious served as a hearty meatless main alongside a salad and vegetables.
 If you like, you can add chopped ham into the potato mixture.

 If you prefer to make this with fresh, cubed potatoes, you certainly can, though you won’t be able to make it in advance.
+The potatoes will turn brown.
 Adjust the baking time, checking for doneness after one hour.

 How to make this good and cheap: